FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 FusionAuth and Google Firebase Authentication have to offer (that could probably take a small book).

 If you haven't checked out FusionAuth, then I recommend that now is the time for you to make the change.
 So...
-Good Bye Google Firebase Authentication... you were helpful when I was new to the world of authentication, but now you are my past.
+Goodbye Google Firebase Authentication... you were helpful when I was new to the world of authentication, but now you are my past.